DylanSchmidt2/Challenge-repo-17/README.md

 # Regex || Matching HEX Values

-This is a short tutorial breaking down a specific regular expression  (**Match HEX Values**).
+This is a short tutorial breaking down a specific regular expression  (**Matching HEX Values**).

-However, rules/examples/actions are NOT exclusive to this regex and can be used in many others.
+However, rules/examples and actions are NOT exclusive to this expression and can be used in many others.

 ## Summary